Yahaan Sabki Lagi Hai

-Yahaan Sabki Lagi Hai (English: Everybody Gets Screwed Here) is a 2015 Indian Hindi-language film written and directed by Satavisha Bose and Cyrus R. Khambhata, featuring Varun Thakur, Eden Shyodhi, Heerok Das, and Teeshay Shah.
+Yahaan Sabki Lagi Hai, also known as Everybody Gets Screwed Here in English, is a 2015 Indian Hindi-language film written and directed by Satavisha Bose and Cyrus R. Khambhata, featuring Varun Thakur, Eden Shyodhi, Heerok Das, and Teeshay Shah.
 The film was released in India on March 27, 2015.
 It focuses on the experiences of urban, English-speaking youth in India, presented through an allegorical narrative.

 Plot

 The film explores class systems and socio-economic disparities among India's urban youth, examining how their beliefs and choices affect their social and emotional well-being.